Kuh Pas

-Kuh Pas (كوه پس) (Note: Also romanized as Kūh Pas; also known as Kupys) is a village in Deylaman Rural District of Deylaman District, Siahkal County, Gilan province, Iran.
+Kuh Pas (كوه پس) (Note: Also romanized as Kūh Pas; also known as Kupys) is a village in Deylaman Rural District of Deylaman District in Siahkal County, Gilan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 553 in 156 households.
 The following census in 2011 counted 496 people in 166 households.
 The 2016 census measured the population of the village as 486 people in 180 households.
 It was the most populous village in its rural district.